-The MacBook Air M2 is finally here.
-Like the recently released MacBook Pro M2, this new notebook is the latest to feature the Apple M2 chip – making it one of the most performant and overall best laptops you can buy.
+The MacBook Air M2 is the latest in the company's line of ultra-thin and ultra-light laptops.
+Like the new MacBook Pro M2, this new notebook features the Apple M2 chip — making it one of the most performant and overall best laptops you can buy.
 Despite its steep $1,199 starting price, it’s arguably worth every penny due to the value it provides.

 With that said, the previous MacBook Air M1 shouldn’t be dismissed simply because there’s a new iteration on the market.
 Though it’s now a generation older, this notebook still delivers exceptional performance and battery life — even eclipsing some of the best Windows laptops.
 Due to those factors and its relatively affordable $999 cost, it’s not unreasonable that some would believe the MacBook Air M1 is the better deal.

 Below, we pit the MacBook Air M2 against the MacBook Air M1 in an attempt to determine which laptop you should buy.
 Here is how the old and new MacBook Air stack up.

 MacBook Air M2 vs MacBook Air M1: Specs

 |Row 0 - Cell 0

 |13.3 inches (2560 x 1600)